MCP Server

 What can the Eraser MCP do?

 With the Eraser MCP, agents can generate diagrams and documents from natural language, create and manage files in your Eraser workspace, and read or update existing diagrams and documents.
-See Capabilities and Tools above for the full list.
+See Capabilities above for the full list.

 Which server and auth method should I use?